MGWR Class 1

-Midland Great Western Railway (MGWR) Classes 1,2,3,4,5 and 13 were 2-2-2 locomotives acquired over the period 1847-1862 serving the railway in its formative years.
+Midland Great Western Railway (MGWR) Classes 1, 2, 3, 4, 5 and 13 were 2-2-2 locomotives acquired over the period 1847-1862 serving the railway in its formative years.

 MGWR Class 1

 The MGWR Class 1 were supplied by Thomas Grendon and Company from April 1847 with Dunsandle performing the trials and opening run.
 These engines were a replacement for a cancelled order from J & R Mallet of Seville Ironworks Dublin and arrived before the earlier order for MGWR Class 2 from Fairbairn.
 Juno was later converted into a 2-2-2T tank locomotive.

 MGWR Class 2

 Fairbairn supplied 6 engines in response to a quote in 1846, the engines being delivered from June 1847.
-They seem to have accumulated less average mileages than MGWR Class 1 and were withdrawn within 10 years apart from Orion which was converted to a tank engine in 1852.
+They seem to have accumulated less average mileages than MGWR Class 1 and were all withdrawn within 10 years, apart from Orion which was converted to a tank engine in 1852.

 MGWR Class 3

 The six MGWR Class 3 locomotives were also supplied by Fairbairn in 1848.
-Built to a different design they had a longer service life than the Fairbairn Class 2.
+Built to a different design, they had a longer service life than the Fairbairn Class 2.